 Many African Americans joined with other marginalized people to call Salt Lake City’s West Side home.
 Despite discrimination and racist ideologies, African Americans worked and contributed to the cultural make-up of Utah.
 In honor of Pride Month join us for our next installment into our preview of the upcoming blog series Salt Lake City’s West Side Stories to learn more about Utah’s LGBTQ+ people who lived, worked, resisted, and visted Salt Lake’s West Side.

-Contributors> Special thanks to Cassandra Clark (Dept. of Heritage & Arts), Dr. Ronald Coleman (professor emeritus, Ethnic Studies Department, University of Utah), and Will Bagley (Western historian) for contributing to this post.
+>Contributors: Special thanks to Cassie Clark, Dr. Ronald Coleman, and Will Bagley for contributing to this post.

 Larry R. Gerlach, Blazing Crosses in Zion: The Ku Klux Klan in Utah (Logan: Utah State University Press, 1982).